Razkaroth/ovrseer/README.md

 Crash reports are automatically generated with:

-- Exit code and signal
+- Optional `errorMessage` and `errorStack` (if available)
-- Last 50 log lines
+- `logs`: newline-separated string of recent log lines
-- Timestamp and process metadata
+- `timestamp`: ISO 8601 string
-- Persisted to disk for post-mortem analysis
+- Process metadata and persisted diagnostics for post-mortem analysis

 ### 🔍 Readiness Checks